Current Suspected Overdose Deaths in Delaware for 2023: Get Help Now!

 The Division of Social Services (DSS) has changed the following benefit program rules to help protect the health and well-being of Delawareans during the COVID-19 coronavirus outbreak.
-This information will be updated as changes occur.
+COVID-19 program changes are ending soon because the federal public health emergency expired on May 11, 2023.

 Supplemental Nutrition Assistance Program (SNAP)